Science at the forefront

-Edible ’Ooho’ water-pods are another example of an interdisciplinary solution focused on reducing plastic waste.
-Created by a team of chemists, engineers and entrepreneurs, these water-pods have an edible outter membrane made of seaweed, ultimately providing a sustainable alternative to single-use plastic bottles.
-They were recently distributed at the London Marathon and were part of the organisations sustainability goals of reducing the number of plastic bottles from 760,000 to 215,000 at this 2019 event.
+Edible ’Ooho’ water pods are another example of an interdisciplinary solution focused on reducing plastic waste.
+Created by a team of chemists, engineers and entrepreneurs, these water pods have an edible outer membrane made of seaweed, ultimately providing a sustainable alternative to single-use plastic bottles.
+They were recently distributed at the London Marathon and were part of the organization’s sustainability goals of reducing the number of plastic bottles from 760,000 to 215,000 at this 2019 event.

 These brainchildren are just two examples of the interdisciplinary power of science, and their potential to redefine our social, political and environmental landscape.

 LIYSF 2019 provides an opportunity to envision where this idea of science at the interface can take us while encouraging participants to be ambitious and innovative changemakers that will drive us into the future.

 Here are three other great examples of how science and technology have been used to tackle some critical issues we face today: